 View full blog post: CHOCLON WATERFALL IN CHIRIQUI

 CASCADA DEL TRUENO WATERFALL

-When the destination of the day is ‘Thunder Waterfall (Cascada Del Trueno) you know the crew is heading somewhere aggressive, powerful and possibly a little bit extreme!
+When the destination of the day is ‘Thunder Waterfall (Cascada Del Trueno) you know the crew is heading somewhere aggressive, powerful, and possibly a little bit extreme!
 Bundled into the back of a pickup truck, we wound our way through Chiriqui to Cordillera to begin the short trail.
-The 30-minute hike led us down into the amphitheater of dreams as the Thunder Waterall lived up to its name, slapping a rage of spray at anything that came within a 20m radius with pure fury.
+The 30-minute hike led us down into the amphitheater of dreams as the Thunder Waterfall lived up to its name, slapping a rage of spray at anything that came within a 20m radius with pure fury.

 View full blog post: CASCADA DEL TRUENO (THUNDER WATERFALL)

 After jumping a few barbed-wire fences, we made it down to the river in about fifteen minutes.
 It was here that we could hear the sound of the howler monkeys who weren’t happy about us invading their river.
 They never came too close to us.
 I stood and watched them for about 20 minutes.
 Every time I moved position slightly, they would climb around the trees and find a little hole to view me from.
 If we made eye contact they would jump away and climb to a new vantage spot.
 We played this game for a while and eventually I managed to grab a frame of one of the monkeys before they leaped away.

 Cabella de Angel waterfall was huge!
 If you are looking for mighty waterfalls this may well be one of the best things to do in Chiriqui!
 It flowed from two different sides and then converged into one, an almighty powerful force that rocketed into the pool below.
 The mist blew everyone and the rocks were incredibly slippery, which made it a fun experience but incredibly hard to shoot.

 View full blog post: CABELLO DE ANGEL WATERFALL